Wedding readings for every kind of couple

 years.
 I meant all of them with you.

-Traditional wedding readings
+Traditional wedding readings and poems

 'Sonnet 116' by William Shakespeare, from The Picador Book of Love Poems